-The wording of the oath may vary, as officials are sworn according to the ceremonies of their own religion or in such manner as each deems binding on his or her conscience.
-The oath may be administered by the Auditor, deputy auditor, a notary public, or a magistrate of any court of record in the United States, within their respective jurisdictions.
-Whenever the oath is administered by a person other than the Auditor or deputy, the credentials of the person administering the oath shall appear thereon, and the oath shall be sent immediately to the Auditor, who shall attest to receipt of the oath.
+- A. The oath may be administered by the City Auditor, a deputy City Auditor, a notary public, or a judge or magistrate of any court of record in the United States, within their respective jurisdictions. - B. Oaths shall be in writing and signed by the persons taking and administering the oath.
+Whenever the oath is administered by a person other than the City Auditor or a deputy City Auditor, the credentials of the person administering the oath shall appear on the document, and the oath shall be sent immediately to the City Auditor.